CT National Historic Landmark

 It was declared a National Historic Landmark in 1960.

 Exhibits focus on the history of Hartford and important events in Connecticut history.
 Visitors can also tour the original legislative rooms – and of course the Museum of Curiosities upstairs.
-Y’know, the more I think about it, the more I should have separated the State House from the Museum of Curiosities in my tally.
-Yes, these things keep me up at night.
+I’m pretty sure no other statehouse has a two-headed calf in it, so in addition to being the first in the US, it’s also the best.